Benjamin Jackson was born in 20 June 1893, Burnley.

-Father Andrew (cotton weaver - a British subject born on Rhode Island, US), his mother Sarah (née Holland).
+His father was Andrew Jackson (a cotton weaver, and a British subject born on Rhode Island, US), his mother was Sarah (née Holland).

 At the 1901 the young family lived in Burnley and their father worked as a weaver.
 Older brother Albert lived with his grandparents (his grandfather a 68 year old cotton spinner, along with his grandmother, great aunt and two boarders).

 By the 1911 Census his Benjamin's father had died (he died in 1903).
 The family live at No.90 Helena St, Tullege, Burnely.
 Older brother Albert (then 28) was living at home once again and worked as a general labour for the Burnley Corporation; William (then 26) was working as a carter - sister Florence (19) was a weaver while Benjamin was a miner, 'below the ground' and working as a hewer.

 Benjamin, age 17 was a hewer (below ground) at this time.

 According to his Short Attestation papers, Benjamin, formerly 12588 in the 1st Bn East Lancashire Regiment, was by the time of his enlistment, above ground - a labourer at Grimshaw's Brewery at 15/20 Church Street, Burnley.

 Ben enlisted into the East Lancs on 30 August 1914.
 He was 21 years old, 5 ft 3 ⅜ inches tall and weighed 109lbs.
 He was duly posted 4 September 1914.
 His parents were dead by this time.
 Benjamin's mother Sarah died 23 October 1916.
 His brothers Albert and William and sisters Ester and Florence, and is nephews and nieces are named in his Attestation Papers.